 The project is being developed and operated by Neoen.
 For more information, please visit the Bulgana Green Power Hub page.

 As part of the project, a $120,000 per annum Bulgana Wind Farm (BWF) Community Fund opened on the 16th of July 2018.
 The fund will provide financial support to community groups for projects that will benefit and strengthen Northern Grampians Shire.
 For more information, please visit the Northern Grampians Shire BWF Community Fund page.

-The wind farm and battery are currently under construction and are planned to be operational by the end of December 2019.
+The wind farm and battery are currently under construction and are planned to be operational during 2020.